 After the successful recovery process, you can access all of your recovered files at the chosen location.
 If you are not satisfied with the recovery, you can run the recovery process again with different scanning configurations this time.

+In this article, you have learned the importance of safely ejecting USB drive, and how to practive it.
 Safely removing hardware should be a general practice to prevent data loss and harm to your USB Drive.
 It's easier to learn how to safely remove USB drive than to recover the lost data afterward.
 But if in case, you lose the data from your USB Drive, you can always use the Recoverit Data Recovery tool to recover your data.